Did you love going on a (teddy) bear hunt in your local neighbourhood? Or taking a wander around your local streets looking for fun chalk art?

 While walking along, you can get your kids to count the signs and guess the next number and picture.
 Plus, work out how many more there are.
 We also like to chat about our favourite one and imagine what the animal/ character in the photo would do if they were real and ‘playing’ at that spot.
 And, it’s also the perfect time to listen and watch for birds, look for flowers and maybe even some animals.

 Plus, while out on a walking trail, we’d LOVE for you to help keep the bushwalks rubbish free by removing a few bits of litter.
-It’s ugly, unhealthy and unsafe.
-And you can WIN a great prize for your efforts – there’s over $600 in prizes up for grabs!
-Head to our Facebook page to enter.
+It’s ugly, unhealthy and unsafe!

-So far we’ve set up 12 walking trails – but there’s now just 8 remaining!
-Sadly with the easing of restrictions, our walking trail signs are being damaged and/ or removed by other people.
-We’ve therefore decided to not put up anymore for the time being and won’t replace the current ones once someone’s taken them down.
-We are though exploring ways to make a version of them more permanent as clearly they’ve made going on a bushwalk fun for so so many families!
+We’ve set up 14 walking trails since April.
+Sadly though, only 4 remain!
+With the easing of restrictions, our walking trail signs have been damaged and/ or removed by other people.
+We’ve decided to not repair/ replace them once someone’s taken them down.
+But are putting up the odd new one along less popular bushwalks.
+We’re also exploring ways to make a version of them more permanent as clearly they’ve made going on a bushwalk fun for so so many families!

-- Echidna (20th April) – Redbank Track, Northmead [pram/ bike friendly] – a few signs missing
+- Echidna (20th April) – Redbank Track, Northmead [pram/ bike friendly] – most signs missing

-- Star Wars (updated 27th May) – Vineyard Creek, Oatlands/ Telopea
+- Star Wars (GONE) – Vineyard Creek, Oatlands/ Telopea

-- Bluey family and friends No. 2 (REMOVED) – Upjohn Park, Rydalmere [pram friendly]
+- Bluey family and friends No. 2 (GONE) – Upjohn Park, Rydalmere [pram friendly]

-- Bluey family and friends No. 3 (25th April) – George Kendall Riverside Park, Ermington [pram/ bike friendly] – a few signs missing
+- Bluey family and friends No. 3 (GONE) – George Kendall Riverside Park, Ermington [pram/ bike friendly] – a few signs missing

 - Where’s Wally North Epping (REMOVED) – Ron Payne Park.

-- Bluey trivia edition (REMOVED) – Terrys Creek Epping – a few signs missing
+- Bluey trivia edition (GONE) – Terrys Creek Epping – a few signs missing

-- Our Living River (REMOVED) – Hunts Creek Reserve (West) from Northam Drive playground
+- Our Living River (GONE) – Hunts Creek Reserve (West) from Northam Drive playground

-- Superheroes (29th May) – Bidjigal Reserve from Ventura Road in Northmead – some signs vandalised
+- Superheroes (29th May) – Bidjigal Reserve from Ventura Road in Northmead – most signs vandalised

 There are also at least four other walking trails in the local area set up with other families: